This delicious apple pie is impressive and surprisingly easy to make.

 2. Position a rack on the lowest rung of the oven and preheat to 425°F. (Being near the source of heat helps the bottom crust bake and brown properly.)

-to make the filling:
+To make the filling:

 1. In a large bowl, whisk the brown sugar, flour, cinnamon, nutmeg, cloves, and salt together.
 Add the apple wedges and mix to combine.

-to make the pie:
+To make the pie:

 3. Spread the apple mixture in the pie shell, then scatter the sliced butter on top.
 Arrange the dough strips over the filling, forming a lattice (see “How To Lattice” below).
-Trim the dough overhang to 3/4 inch.
+Trim the dough overhang to ¾ inch.
 Pinch the bottom crust and strips together and fold the overhang under.
 Crimp the edges to seal.
 Lightly brush the lattice with the milk and sprinkle the raw sugar over it.

 4. Bake the pie on the rack above the baking sheet for 20 minutes.
-Reduce the oven temperature to 350°F and bake the pie for about 55 minutes longer, or until the crust is deep golden and the filling is bubbling.
+Reduce the oven temperature to 350°F and bake the pie for about 55 minutes more, or until the crust is deep golden and the filling is bubbling.
 If the crust begins to brown too quickly, tent the pie with foil.
 Let the pie cool on a wire rack until warm, about 1 hour.

 1. Cut the pie into wedges and serve with ice cream.